The Impacts of Trauma: Why it’s Important to Heal the Sympathetic Nervous System State Through Trauma Therapy

 I can experience panic, have physiological symptoms such as tightness in my stomach, feeling nauseous from time to time, feeling flushed on my skin, with feelings of fear and all around being uptight.

 It can become challenging to connect with others.
 It's hard to be present.
 It's difficult to listen as well as I would like because I'm thinking about and trying to accomplish so many different tasks.
-For someone who's experienced trauma, hypervigilance and being on edge and slipping into this sympathetic state is almost the default mode after the traumatic event.
+For someone who's experienced trauma, hypervigilance and being on edge and slipping into this sympathetic state is almost the default mode after the traumatic event, which is why sorting through your triggers in trauma therapy is so important.

 That's why people who've experienced trauma are kind of always on edge.
 They're always aware of their surroundings.
 They might hear a loud noise and jump.
 They might feel like they can't settle in or relax in a room.
 Because our nervous system is actually hijacked after we've experienced a traumatic event, it changes our brain and it changes our body.